YourGJuggernaut/ProjectCommunication/README.md

 - **May 20, 2024, 12:34 PM** - Fixed Some things + Uppercase.
 - **May 20, 2024, 8:26 PM** - Added More Security Mesures part 1 (file extension)
 - **May 20, 2024, 10:40 PM** - Added More Security Mesures part 2 (Key)
+- **May 26, 2024, 1:10 PM** - Added More Security Measures to the Key + One/All Time key + Some optimizations to the Decoder